xavibenjamin/brightlycolored.org/_posts/2017-10-30-transpiled-forof-loops-are-bad-for-the-client-by-dave-rupert.markdown

 >
 > I am responsible for the code that goes into the machine, I do not want to shirk the responsibility of what comes out.

 While the specifics of this example don't apply to me, the lesson sure does.
-We're responsible for what we put on the web and what the means for the people using it.
+We're responsible for what we put on the web and what that means for the people using it.